Stabilizing the singularity swap quadrature for near-singular line integrals: Numerical experiments

 This geometry, which we refer to as the \textit{deformed thin starfish}, is shown in Figure \ref{fig:deformed_starfish_curve}.

-The curve is discretized using $n=512$ nodes periodically equispaced in $t$, chosen so that the resolution criteria in \eqref{eq:resolution_critera} holds with $\epsilon=5\cdot 10^{-14}$, where the coefficients $\{\hat{s}_k\}$ now denote the Fourier coefficients of the speed function $s(t)=|\boldsymbol{\gamma}'(t)|$.
+The curve is discretized using $n=512$ nodes periodically equispaced in $t$, chosen so that the resolution criterion in \eqref{eq:resolution_critera} holds with $\epsilon=5\times 10^{-14}$, where the coefficients $\{\hat{s}_k\}$ now denote the Fourier coefficients of the speed function $s(t)=|\boldsymbol{\gamma}'(t)|$.
 For each fixed distance $d$ from the curve, we randomly generate 5000 target points and evaluate the potential at these locations, reporting the minimum, maximum, and mean relative error over the 5000 targets.
-The modified Fourier basis in TSSQ is activated whenever the estimated numerical cancellation error in Remark \ref{rem:cancellation_errest} exceeds $10^{-10}$.
+Errors are measured relative to a reference solution computed using the same adaptive quadrature strategy as before, but with 34-point Gauss--Legendre panels, $H=4$, and $\epsilon=5\times 10^{-14}$.

 Figure \ref{fig:deformed_starfish_err_vs_dist} shows the results.
-The standard method exhibits an error that grows like $\mathcal{O}(1/d^2)$, consistent with the panel-based discretization in Figure \ref{fig:tangle}.
+Standard SSQ exhibits an error that grows like $\mathcal{O}(1/d^2)$, consistent with the panel-based discretization in Figure \ref{fig:tangle}.
 To reach the target tolerance $\epsilon=10^{-10}$, it is necessary to correct both the $1/|\rr|^3$ and $1/|\rr|^5$ terms of the line potential in \eqref{eq:I3} and \eqref{eq:I5}, respectively.
 With these corrections, TSSQ achieves the desired mean accuracy of 10 digits for all distances at which the reference solution is sufficiently precise to measure it ($d>3\times 10^{-6}$).
 The maximum errors are at most one digit worse.
 In contrast, SSQ is up to 7 digits less accurate over the same distance range.
+Note that changing the number of discretization points $n$ would not fundamentally change this result, provided that $n$ is sufficiently large to resolve the geometry and density.
+It would, however, shift the distance range in which special quadrature (SSQ or TSSQ) must be activated to achieve the target tolerance.

+In terms of efficiency, the methods compute approximately $9.5\times 10^3$ and $5.0\times 10^3$ sets of target-specific quadrature weights per second for SSQ and TSSQ, respectively.
+The halved throughput for TSSQ mainly stems from the extra recurrence in \eqref{eq:lambdahat}, together with the large $n=512$ and the fact that all $10^5$ target points require the modified basis.
+It is likely that an HPC implementation in a lower-level language could reduce this throughput gap.